alexmg/Starrysky/README.md

             --password ${{ secrets.BLUESKY_PASSWORD }}
 ```

-To use this workflow ensure that you have added [secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) to your repository for the `BLUESKY_HANDLE`, and `BLUESKY_PASSWORD`.
-The `GITHUB_TOKEN` secret is an [automatic token](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication) created at the start of the workflow job and is assigned the `contents: write` permission as part of the job definition.
+To use this workflow ensure that you have added [secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) to your repository for the `GITHUB_TOKEN`, `BLUESKY_HANDLE`, and `BLUESKY_PASSWORD`.

+The `GITHUB_TOKEN` should be a [fine-grained token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) and should be restricted to accessing the repository that contains the GitHub workflow.

+Repository permissions:

+- Read access to metadata
+- Read and Write access to code

+User permissions:

+- Read access to starring

+These are permissions are required to query the GitHub API for your starred repositories and to commit the `history.json` file containing a list of repositories that have been posted to Bluesky.

+You can generate a Bluesky [App Password](https://bsky.app/settings/app-passwords) for the `BLUESKY_PASSWORD` secret.

 Update the `cron` expression to a time (UTC) that works best for your target audience.

 ## Credits